rokath/trice/README.md

   - for debugging dynamic behaviour during development,
   - as runtime logger or simply for narrow bandwidth logging in the field even with encryption.
 - Usage is similar to 'printf()' and TRICE in your code reduces the needed FLASH memory because the instrumentation code is very small (can be less 150 bytes FLASH and about 100 bytes RAM) and no printf library code nor log strings are inside the embedded device anymore.
-- Not much to do:
-  - Copy config file [_triceConfig.h](https://github.com/rokath/trice/tree/master/srcTrice.C/_triceConfig.h) as `triceConfig.h` to your project or take it from one of the [test projects](https://github.com/rokath/trice/tree/master/test/)
-  - Add a few [small C-files](https://github.com/rokath/trice/tree/master/srcTrice.C/) to your project and include [trice.h](https://github.com/rokath/trice/tree/master/srcTrice.C/trice.h) where trices are used.

 ## How it approximately works